 Alison Gopnik on the science of relationships between parents and children

-Siren Films recently met up with Alison Gopnik at the Early Education Conference and managed to film an interview with her.
+Siren Films recently met up with Alison Gopnik at the Early Education Conference.
 Alison is Professor of Psychology at The University of California, Berkley.
 She has delivered Ted Talks, Robb Lectures and also writes a column for the Wall Street Journal.

 Your latest book is called “The Gardener and the Carpenter’, can you tell us a bit more about the thoughts behind this and what it means in relation to children and parents?